BenGregory23/muzzi-front/README.md

 #### Small tasks
-- Automatically set next music to play when current music ends
-- Display duration of music on the music card
-- Fix the display of the duration of the currend music playing
 - Maybe find a font that looks better especially for the Title of the music and App name